Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The CWiz_TextBox Wrapper Class.

 The CWiz_TextBox Wrapper Class manages the AfterUpdate() Event, allowing for direct entry of color numbers for Red, Green, and Blue into the TextBoxes named RN, GN, and BN.
-The subsequent changes are seamlessly reflected in the ScrollBars, the color graphs situated to the right of the ScrollBars, the new color showcased in the large rectangle label background, and the RGB color number displayed in the TextBox.
+The subsequent changes are seamlessly reflected in the Scrollbars, the color graphs situated to the right of the Scrollbars, the new color showcased in the large rectangle label background, and the RGB color number displayed in the Textbox.

 You may save your new Color in the Color Grid as explained earlier.